datarootsio/databooks/docs/usage/overview.md

 It can be a bit repetitive and tedious to write out expressions to be asserted.
 Or even hard to think of how to express these assertions about notebooks.
 With that in mind, we also include "user recipes".
-These recipes store some useful expressions to be checked, to be used both as short-hand of other expressions and inspiration for you to come up with your own recipe!
+These recipes store some useful expressions to be checked, to be used both as shorthand of other expressions and inspiration for you to come up with your own recipe!
 Feel free to submit a PR with your recipe or open an issue if you're  having issues coming up with it.